dhr-uvin/Optiplex3050MicroHackintoshEFI/README.md

 # Optiplex3050HackintoshEFIs
 Hello!
-This a a dump of my EFIs for my current hackintosh , as of the creation of this post running 13.0.1, the Optiplex 3050 Micro!
-This will most likely be updated , since I will be maintaining this hackintosh for around 2 years.
+This a a dump of my EFIs for my current hackintosh , currently running 14.0 Beta 1, the Optiplex 3050 Micro!

 SPECS: